AnkithJG/ros2_ws/README.md

 ###Future Work and Expansion Plans

-I plan to extend this project in the following ways to better align with real autonomous vehicle systems and CONLab research interests:
+I plan to extend this project in the following ways to better align with real autonomous vehicle systems and research interests:

     Transition from Turtlesim to a realistic vehicle simulation, such as an Ackermann steering model in Gazebo.